jundalisay/spblist/content/en/research/ancient/babylonian/enuma/tablet-04b.md

 title: "Marduk Defeats Tiamat"
 weight: 11
 image: "/covers/enuma.jpg"
-description: "O Marduk, thou art chiefest among the great gods, your fate is unequaled, thy word is Anu!"
+description: "As Marduk gazed, Kingu was troubled in his gait.
+His will was destroyed and his motions ceased"
 ---

-As Marduk gazed, Kingu was troubled in his gait,
+As Marduk gazed, Kingu was troubled in his gait.
 His will was destroyed and his motions ceased.

-And the gods, his helpers, who marched by his side, Beheld their leader's..., and their sight was troubled.
+The gods, his helpers, who marched by his side, beheld their leader's..., and their sight was troubled.

 But Tiamat... , she turned not her neck,
 With lips that failed not she uttered rebellious words:
 "... thy coming as lord of the gods,
-From their places have they gathered, in thy place are they! " Then the lord raised the thunderbolt, his mighty weapon, And against Tiamat, who was raging, thus he sent the word:
+From their places have they gathered, in thy place are they! "

+Then the lord raised the thunderbolt, his mighty weapon, And against Tiamat, who was raging, thus he sent the word:

 Thou art become great, thou hast exalted thyself on high, And thy heart hath prompted thee to call to battle.